farizalik/Customer_goods_Ad_hoc_insights/README.md

 ![Diagram](https://github.com/farizalik/Customer_goods_Ad_hoc_insights/blob/main/Queries_SS/Req_2.png)

 ## Insights:
-- With a 36.33% increase in new products, Atliq hardware is bulding a strong and dynamic reputation by meeting with the changing needs of the customer.
+- With a 36.33% increase in new products, Atliq Hardware is building a strong and dynamic reputation by meeting with the changing needs of the customer.

+## Requests 3:
-3. Provide a report with all the unique product counts for each segment and sort them in descending order of product counts.
+Provide a report with all the unique product counts for each segment and sort them in descending order of product counts.
 The final output contains 2 fields,
  - segment
  - product_count